Subscribe today to recieve 15% off your next order

 My dog needs to be fed a hypo-allergenic diet – is your dog food suitable?

 Hypo-allergenic food is food that is formulated for one of three reasons: to include a limited number of ingredients, to include new and novel ingredients which dogs may be less sensitive to, or as part of a prescription or veterinary diet.
-Dogs can suffer from adverse reactions to certain foods such as wheat, maize, dairy, soya and even common meats such as beef.
+Dogs can suffer from adverse reactions to certain foods such as wheat, maize, dairy, soya.
 It is uncommon for dogs to naturally be allergic to these ingredients and is more often the result of their common use within many dog foods which dogs then become more frequently exposed to which causes these reactions.
 These allergies can not only cause problems internally, but also externally in the form of itchy skin and ears.

 All of the Laughing Dog food wet and dry complete ranges are hypo-allergenic, with each ingredient being carefully selected by our nutritionists for its specific benefit.
 Our range of complete dog foods contain no added wheat, dairy or soya and the full range is made with GM free ingredients.
 This is the same for our slowly oven-baked treats and mixer meals apart from our Traditional Mixer Meal in the Adult and Puppy & Small dog variations which does contain wheat.